237Endotoxin detection using a colorimetric, kinetic microplate reader assay and integrated data analysis

 Equation 1: Endotoxin detection reaction equation

-Endotoxin detection is achieved and the concentration of endotoxin is calculated by comparing the reaction times of samples to solutions containing known amounts of endotoxin.
+Endotoxin detection is achieved and the concentration of endotoxin is calculated by comparing reaction times of samples to solutions of known amounts of endotoxin.

 The reaction time is typically defined as the time it takes to produce a 0.2 OD change in absorbance at 405 nm.
 The endotoxin concentration is inversely proportional to the reaction time so a smaller reaction time indicates a higher endotoxin concentration.
-The microplate reader offers an easy way of measuring the kinetic endotoxin assay and in conjunction with MARS data analysis software can reduce reaction times.
+The microplate reader measures the kinetic endotoxin detection kit readily and in conjunction with MARS data analysis software can produce reaction times.
 MARS can also plot the standards and interpolate unknown samples from a linear regression or polynomial fit.

 Materials & Methods